rustinphares/pdf2htmlEXwiki/QuickStart.md

 ### This page lists some common recipes of pdf2htmlEX

 ### First thing first
 - It is highly recommended that you install `ttfautohint` and always add `--external-hint-tool=ttfautohint` to each of the following recipes.
-This tools enhances the font rendering for all browsers on Windows.
+This tool enhances font rendering for all browsers on Windows.
 - Double check you have `poppler-data` installed, for CJK characters.
 - Double check you have run `sudo make install`, or pdf2htmlEX may not be executed correctly